 - 30/90 Search Volume Trend: This represents the search volume over the last 30/90 days compared to the prior time period.

 💡 You can also save your filters or load one of the preset filters we’ve created for you.
-For more information on saved and preset filters, please check out this article.
+Please check out this article for more information on saved and preset filters.

-▷ To customize your filters, just enter the desired min and max values in the corresponding box or move the slider buttons accordingly.
-The left-hand button will move the slider towards higher numbers, while the button on the right-hand side of the bar will move the slider towards lower numbers.
+Enter the desired minimum and max values in the corresponding box to customize your filters or move the slider buttons accordingly.
+The left-hand button will move the slider toward higher numbers, while the button on the right-hand side of the bar will move the slider toward lower numbers.

-▷ Lastly, you also have the option of preventing top brands from being displayed among your results.
+- Lastly, you can also prevent top brands from being displayed among your results.
 Just tick the Exclude Top Brands box to enable this.

-Now it's time to review your results to find profitable niche product ideas!
-You can sort any of the columns by ascending or descending order (just click on the column header to reorganize them).
+You can sort any of the result columns by ascending or descending order (just click on the column header to reorganize them).

-By clicking on the pull-down arrow next to the niche, you’ll be able to access the historical data graphs for each attribute.
-This information may help you get a better understanding of how well a niche has performed in the past.
+By clicking on the pull-down arrow next to the niche, you can access the historical data graphs for each attribute.
+This information may help you better understand how well a niche has performed in the past.

-⚠️ Keep in mind that, even though Opportunity Finder has the option to go as far back as 2 years, this is completely dependent on your specific membership limits.
-You can see a comparison of all plans, limits, and features on our pricing page.
+⚠️ Keep in mind that even though Opportunity Finder can go as far back as 2 years, this is completely dependent on your specific membership limits.
+You can compare all plans, limits, and features on our pricing page.

 You'll notice that, besides average units sold, average price, and search volume, you also have the ability to see Seasonality (not yet available for the Mexico or India stores):